-There is no registration, annual or quarterly or monthly fees nor any additional or hidden service charges by Access NI Checks; a friendly team is always on hand to help you through the entire application process.
-Find out more about the various different types including Basic, Standard and Enhanced Access NI checks or disclosures.
+There is no registration, annual, quarterly or monthly fees nor any additional or hidden service charges.
+Our friendly team is always on hand to help you through the entire application process.
+Find out more about the different types of checks available to you including Basic, Standard and Enhanced checks or disclosures.

 According to the regulations set out by the Access NI we are unable to provide Enhanced, Standard or Voluntary checks for individuals or self-employed.
 Access NI is NOT able to provide you with a Basic Access NI Check as you need to contact us directly.

-Access NI checks has a summary of the information disclosed with each level of check along with an explanation of some of the terms used.
-A number of terms are explained such as spent conviction, barred lists, disclosure certificates and Access NI searches to simplify Access NI.
+Each level of check comes with a explanation of various terms including: spent conviction, barred lists, disclosure certificates and Access NI searches to simplify Access NI.

 A volunteer is a person who performs an activity which involves spending time, unpaid (except for travelling and other approved out-of-pocket expenses), doing something which aims to benefit someone (individuals or groups) other than or in addition to any close relatives’.
-You must be able to satisfy these conditions to have a voluntary Access NI Check.
-Access NI are carefully scrutinising every volunteer Access NI application forms and are free to reject any form that they are not satisfied is a volunteer then the full cost would apply.
+You must be able to satisfy these conditions to have a voluntary check.
+We carefully scrutinize every application and reserve the right to reject any form which doesn't meet the minimum criteria.
+If this is the case then the full cost would apply.

 Access NI checks carry out criminal history checks through Access NI as an Umbrella Body.
 We are able to provide checks upon request, to organisations such as care homes, schools, doctors, dentists, voluntary and public sector organisations.
 This is primarily to help make safer recruitment decisions.
 Some organisations are required by law to consider the suitability of applicants for certain positions or to ensure that they are not barred from working with vulnerable groups.